OpenNMS/opennms-developer-training/docs/foundation/01-system-architecture.md

 #### Elasticsearch

-Elasticsearch is used for storing flows and for archiving both events & alarms.
+Elasticsearch stores flows and archives both events & alarms.

 The following templates are used:
 1. [Flows](https://github.com/OpenNMS/opennms/blob/opennms-26.2.2-1/features/flows/elastic/src/main/resources/netflow-template.json)
 1. [Events](https://github.com/OpenNMS/opennms/blob/opennms-26.2.2-1/features/opennms-es-rest/src/main/resources/eventsIndexTemplate.es7.json)
 1. [Alarms](https://github.com/OpenNMS/opennms/blob/opennms-26.2.2-1/features/alarms/history/elastic/src/main/resources/alarm-template.es7.json)

-For flows, we maintain an aggregation plugin called the [opennms-drift-plugin](https://github.com/OpenNMS/elasticsearch-drift-plugin) that is used to extend Elasticsearch's aggregation functionality and provide more accurate calculations for flow records.
+For flows, we maintain an aggregation plugin called the [opennms-drift-plugin](https://github.com/OpenNMS/elasticsearch-drift-plugin) that extends Elasticsearch's aggregation functionality and provides more accurate calculations for flow records.
-With this plugin flow records are treated as ranges, with a start time and an end time, as opposed to a single point in time.
+With this plugin, flow records are treated as ranges, with a start and end time, as opposed to a single point in time.
 The values are distributed evenly over the range, assuming a fixed rate over time.

 #### ScyllaDB or Cassandra

-ScyllaDB or Cassandra are used when storing time series data with [Newts](https://newts.io).
+ScyllaDB or Cassandra are used when storing time series data with [Newts](https://newts.io). <mark> This link generates a "potential secuirty risk" site warning.>></mark>

 The following schemas are used:
 1. [Samples](https://github.com/OpenNMS/newts/blob/1.5.2/cassandra/storage/src/main/resources/samples_schema.cql)
 1. [Search/Indexing](https://github.com/OpenNMS/newts/blob/1.5.2/cassandra/search/src/main/resources/search_schema.cql)

-See [Sizing of Cassandra for Newts](https://opennms.discourse.group/t/sizing-cassandra-for-newts/771) for details on sizing, tuning and schema recomendations.
+See [Sizing of Cassandra for Newts](https://opennms.discourse.group/t/sizing-cassandra-for-newts/771) for details on sizing, tuning, and schema recommendations.

 ### Supporting Services - Messaging